-The Bible does not give the exact date for the birth of Christ.
-And there is no command to keep the day of Christ’s birth as a sacred day.
+The Bible does not give the exact date for the birth of Jesus Christ.
+And there is no command to keep or celebrate the day of Christ’s birth as a sacred day.
 While it might be a public holiday, it is not a biblical holy day.

 December 25 was an ancient holiday for the birth of Tammuz the child of the sun-god.
 Later, December 25 was assigned by the emperor Constantine in 336 AD, as a day to remember Christ’s birth in an effort to make Christianity more attractive to non-Christians.

-Today some people with good and honest conscience do not feel comfortable with the idea of associating Christ’s birth with a pagan holiday.
+Today, some people with good and honest conscience do not feel comfortable with the idea of associating Christ’s birth with a pagan holiday.
 And in an effort to avoid celebrating “Christmas,” they may lose the spiritual advantage of meditating on the fact that Christ was born into this world to save the lost.
-Such people should nonetheless set aside some time during the year to contemplate and celebrate the birth of Christ and His great sacrifice.
+Those that feel that way should nonetheless set aside some time during the year to contemplate and celebrate the birth of Christ and His infinite love.

 In His service,